-5. Precious Metals
+7. Precious Metals

-New requirements were adopted in 2017 to provide critical information that consumers should have when deciding to sell items containing precious metals.
+New requirements have been adopted to provide critical information that consumers should have when deciding to sell items containing precious metals.
 The requirements are for the selling of gold, silver, palladium, platinum, or any item composed partly or completely of these metals or their alloys.

-6. Volumetric Test Procedures for Firewood
+8. Volumetric Test Procedures for Firewood